zemuvier/ssu-tasks/6 TERM/Data Bases/README.md

 Fourth: create the scheme of indexes of data in db.
 Types of indexes: clustered and nonclustered.
 Configuration: composite, covering, primary key, unique

 Fifth: create usual view, updatable and indexed views.
 Compare them

+Sixth: create 5 stored procedures which describe the functionality of the database

+Seventh: develop the logical and physical models of data warehouse